 Hours worked per week

-It is determined by the employment type the person holds at the institution.
+It is determined by the type of employment the person holds at the institution.
 This could be full-time or part-time employment.

 8-hours per week, Monday through Friday